Flavored leptogenesis and Dirac CP violation: Type-I seesaw and Casas-Ibarra parameterisation

 \section{Type-I seesaw and Casas-Ibarra parameterisation}

 Extension of the SM fermion sector by a pair of RHNs (the minimalistic scenario \cite{Ibarra:2003up}) are no more a choice but has become essential to explain the tiny neutrino mass through the type-I seesaw mechanism.
-In this mechanism the heavy RHN couples with the SM lepton and the Higgs doublet through Yukawa like interaction.
+For such a minimalistic scenario with two RHNs one should obtain the lightest neutrino mass to be vanishing.
+However we chose the option of having three RHNs where we get the lightest neutrino mass eigen value to be non-zero.
+In the type-I seesaw mechanism the heavy RHN couples with the SM lepton and the Higgs doublet through Yukawa like interaction.
 The coupling governing such interaction serves as the key role in offering the tiny neutrino masses through the canonical type-I seesaw mechanism.
 The same Yukawa coupling also governs the necessary interactions violating CP symmetry and thereby potentially explaining the origin of matter-antimatter asymmetry via the process of leptogenesis \cite{Fukugita:1986hr}.
 To obtain the neutrino Yukawa coupling from a model independent perspective Casas-Ibarra parameterisations have been playing promising role.
 For such example related to this please refer to \cite{Xing:2009vb,Chakraborty:2020gqc,Xing:2020erm,Borah:2020wyc}.

 In this section we briefly describe the type-I seesaw mechanism having three RHNs, a framework where all the three active neutrinos get tiny but non-zero masses.
 We also detail the lepton mixing matrix and the low energy neutrino observables subsequently.